YaronVansteenkiste/MacroLens/README.md

 ```

 ## Test user credentials:
-Contact me for firebase.json, you put that in your root folder.
+Contact me for .env, and put that in your root folder.
 The following account includes example data:
 - **Email**: admin@macrolens.be
 - **Password**: admin123